jekyll/jekyll/docs/_docs/permalinks.md

         <p><code>:path</code></p>
       </td>
       <td>
-        <p>Path to the document relative to the collection's directory.</p>
+        <p>Path to the document relative to the collection's directory, including base filename of the document.</p>
       </td>
     </tr>
     <tr>